SarahGuo97/Team-Saraye/README.md

 # BOA QWIM Project: Applications of machine learning for empirical asset pricing and risk premia forecasting
 # TeamName:Saraye

 This project is about implementing machine learning techniques on empirical asset pricing and risk premia forecasting.
-More to come soon!
+More to come soon!!!!!!